ShuoshuoHou/shuoshuo/content/authors/admin/_index.md

   url: "https://www.temple.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: Welcome!
-I am a current Pd.D.
+I am a current Ph.D.
 Candidate in the Department of Economics at Temple University.
 My primary research interest is in Macroeconomics with a focus on the input-output network theory and business cycle fluctuations.
 I will be on the job market over the 2022-2023 academic year.

 interests:
   - Macroeconomics